EvolveWork/EvolveWork-hugo/content/evolve/index.md

 This is a non-traditional co-working space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
 There are several coffee shops in town that provide internet if that's all you need.

+If you really need just a day, you might find that one of the local hotels will serve your needs.

 ## Sound & Phone Use